 UFV Math and Stats Department Mathematics Award - $50

 To be awarded annually to the science project that best identifies and illustrates a mathematical property, idea or relationship, either directly or through an application.

 UFV Physics Department Award - Grades K-8: $50 | Grades 9-12: $100

 To be awarded to the top project related to physics or astronomy.

 UFV Math and Stats Department Statistics Award - $50

 To be awarded annually to the science project that best demonstrates innovation, effectiveness , and cohesion in its experimental design and its collection, analysis, interpretation and presentation of data.

 W.E.
 Coates Award (Canadian Land Reclamation Association BC Chapter) - $200

 To be awarded to an outstanding junior or intermediate project related to land, aquatic or marine environment reclamation and/or rehabilitation.

-Students from grades 7-12 with outstanding projects are awarded a unique opportunity to represent the Fraser Valley Region at the week-long Canada Wide Science Fair which is held in a different Canadian city each year.
+All students from grades 7-12 with outstanding projects are awarded a unique opportunity to represent the Fraser Valley Region at the week-long Canada Wide Science Fair which is held in a different Canadian city each year (all expenses paid).
 This national stage enables Team FVRSF to meet like-minded peers and professionals in science and engineering from across the country.
-Find out more >